-Victoria Oliveira Dacunha flew to remote Inner Mongolia during summer 2018, an 18-hour plane ride that was not only her first trip by air, but her first time leaving the United States.
+Victoria Oliveira Dacunha flew to remote Inner Mongolia this summer, an 18-hour plane ride that was not only her first trip by air, but her first time leaving the United States.

 And that was just the start of the adventure for the 20-year-old film student from working-class New Jersey.